Derrick Jones (soccer): Nashville SC

 On May 9, 2019, Jones was traded to 2020 MLS expansion club Nashville SC in exchange for $175,000 in General Allocation Money.
-For the remainder of the 2019 season, Jones was loaned to USL Championship club Nashville SC.
-While the MLS and USL teams have the same name, have similar colors, and share some personnel, they are considered to be different franchises.
+Because the franchise would not start playing in Major League Soccer until 2020, Jones played for the club while still in the USL Championship.
 He made his debut for Nashville (USL) on May 14, in a 3–2 win over South Georgia Tormenta FC 2 in a U.S. Open Cup match.
 On May 29, Jones suffered a broken ankle in a match with the Charleston Battery, causing him to miss over 3 months of the season.
-He ended the regular season with 6 regular season appearances for Nashville, helping them qualify for the playoffs.
 On October 26, Jones came off the bench and scored in Nashville's first playoff game, a 3–1 victory against Charleston.
 He made another substitute appearance in their next playoff match, a 1–0 loss to Indy Eleven.
+He ended the season with 10 appearances across all competitions for Nashville.

 On August 12, 2020, Jones made his debut for Nashville SC in a 1–0 win against FC Dallas.
 He ended the shortened season due to the COVID-19 pandemic with 18 appearances and 2 assists in the regular season, helping Nashville qualify for the playoffs.
 Jones made substitute appearances in all 3 of Nashville's playoff games, helping them reach the conference semifinals, where they lost 2–0 to Toronto FC.

 Houston Dynamo

 On January 21, 2021, Jones was traded to the Houston Dynamo in exchange for $250,000 in General Allocation Money.
 He made his Dynamo debut on April 16, coming on as a substitute in a 2–1 win over the San Jose Earthquakes.
 On May 12, Jones picked up an assist in a 1–0 win against Sporting Kansas City.
 He ended the season with 20 appearances and 1 assist as the Dynamo finished last in the Western Conference, missing out on the playoffs.

-Jones did not appear in Houston's first 2 games of the 2022 season prior to being traded.

 Charlotte FC

 On March 9, 2022, Jones was traded to Charlotte FC along with $50,000 in 2023 GAM in exchange for $250,000 in 2022 GAM.
+He was released by Charlotte following their 2023 season.

+Columbus Crew

+On December 21, 2023, Jones signed a two-year deal with Columbus Crew as a free agent.

+On 25 October 2025, Jones, along with former Columbus Crew teammate Yaw Yeboah, was placed on administrative leave by the MLS pending a review of potential rule violations.
+While on leave, he is prohibited from participating in team activities and competitions.

 International career

 Jones grew up in Ghana but has dual citizenship with the United States, having moved to the country when he was 14 years old.
-Jones represented Ghana at U15 level but accepted a call up to represent the U.S.A.
-U20 in October 2016.
+Jones represented Ghana at U15 level but accepted a call up to represent the U.S. U20 in October 2016.
 He played for the U.S. at the 2017 FIFA U-20 World Cup, making 4 appearances as the Americans reached the quarterfinals.